 3. PySide :

 Just like PyQt, PySide is also a Python binding of the cross-platform GUI toolkit Qt.
-PySide was released by Nokia (the former owners of the Qt toolkit) with LGPL-licence, after Nokia failed to reach an agreement with PyQt developers Riverbank Computing to change its licensing terms to include LGPL as an alternative license.
+PySide was released by Nokia (the former owners of the Qt toolkit) with LGPL-license, after Nokia failed to reach an agreement with PyQt developers Riverbank Computing to change its licensing terms to include LGPL as an alternative license.
 It’s totally upto developer’s choice, whether he/she wants to use PyQt or Pyside.

 4. PyGTK :

-PyGTK is an open source software, comes under LGPL licence service.
+PyGTK is an open source software, comes under LGPL license service.
 PyGTK is a cross platform widget toolkit.
 PyGTK is the standard toolkit for GNOME.
 You can find good number of Linux platform GUI, which are developed with PyGTK.